BurnedGalaxy/Kalman_filter_HCSR04/README.md

-# Kalman_filter_HCSR04
+# KalmanfilterHCSR04

-Project Documentation for Object Tracking using Kalman filter.
+This is the project documentation for Object Tracking using Kalman filter.